Last Updated: 191127, 200704

-AD&D planar space is defined in relation to the Ethereal or Astral plane.
-However, AD&D uses many words to define “other” dimensional space (non-dimensional, nonplanar, extradimensional, inter-dimensional, ultra-dimensional, non-spatial, non-space, nilspace), but does not clearly define how those relate to the Astral and Ethereal.
-The question is what’s the relationship (if any) between all of the different non-planar spaces?
+AD&D defines planar space in relation to the Ethereal or Astral plane.
+However, AD&D uses many words to define “other” dimensional space (non-dimensional, nonplanar, extradimensional, inter-dimensional, ultra-dimensional, non-spatial, non-space, nilspace), without clearly defining how those relate to the Astral and Ethereal.
+What’s the relationship (if any) between all of the different non-planar spaces?
 Let’s review various definitions of being somewhere other than “here”, to reach as close to a By the Book interpretation as possible:

 - Bag of Holding: non-dimensional space

 - Heward’s Handy Haversack: like Bag of Holding [non-dimensional space]

 - Saddlebags of Holding (Dragon #208): As Bag of Holding [non-dimensional space]

 - Girdle of Many Pouches: eight small pouches similar to a Bag of Holding [non-dimensional space]